-Section 15 exempts certain companies from money transmitter fees assessed by DFR including those that:
+Section 15 would exempt certain companies from money transmitter fees assessed by DFR.
+These companies include those that:

-- Do not perform payroll processing services, only payroll calculations, instructions, tax reports, and UI reports; - Do not provide payroll processing services to companies headquartered in Vermont; and - Meet various criteria outlined in Section 15 of the act.
+1. Do not perform payroll processing services, only payroll calculations, instructions, tax reports, and UI reports;

-1 The Joint Fiscal Office (JFO) is a nonpartisan legislative office dedicated to producing unbiased fiscal analysis - this fiscal note is meant to provide information for legislative consideration, not to provide policy recommendations.
+&lt;sup>1 The Joint Fiscal Office (JFO) is a nonpartisan legislative office dedicated to producing unbiased fiscal analysis - this fiscal note is meant to provide information for legislative consideration, not to provide policy recommendations.